This guide has been updated for Fellowship’s Season 3.

 How to Fish

 Just like with the Lightning Build’s rotations, we would like to build to 100 Fury and avoid overcapping Fury.
-Usually, building from 0 to 100 Fury allows us enough time to build up our Schism proc chance so that we can open our Spender phase with the appropriate fish for the encounter.
+Schism has a 25% chance to proc

 - 1 target: Fish with Hammer Storm [Enhance Skull Crusher]